adimitromanolakis/Artemis1API/README.md

 #### Memory requirements

-The memory required for the Artemis1 SDK depends on image size and number of cores that will be used.
+The memory required  for processing video/image feeds depends on image size and number of  processor cores that will be used.
 Under a typical deployment scenario at 640x480, memory requirements will be approximately 30MB.

 #### Disk space requirements

-Artemis1 does not use any intermediate files.
-The disk space required for the libartemis1  library and required third-party libraries is 5-15MB depending on architecture.
+Artemis1 does not use any intermediate temporary files.
+The disk space required for the libartemis1  library and required third-party libraries will be 5-15MB depending on architecture.

+#### External library requirements

+Processing raw frames with the Algocian API, in a deployment scenario, does not require any external libraries except libstdc++.so.6, libpthread.so.

 ### Embedded system CPU usage management

 libartemis1 provides the means to manage the CPU requirements when on a limited enviroment.

-### Getting better accuracy out of artemis1
+The default running mode is single-threaded.
+When running on 2 or more cores, artemis1 will provide

+#### Running as a separate process

+libartemis1 is not tied to any particular means of video input / output.
+Running artemis1 as a standalone process is an option, where video frames are communicated across a pipe or shared memory.
+You can look at the example process_rgb24 for details on how to communicate video frames across different processes,